-Next we have Big-file tablespace and small file tablespace.
+Next, we have Big-file tablespace and small file tablespace.

 The new concept started from Oracle 10g.
 Big file tablespace is best suited for storing large amounts of data.
-Big file tablespace can have maximum of 1 datafile which means bigfile tablespaces are built on single data files which can be as big as 232 data blocks in size.
+Big file tablespace can have a maximum of 1 datafile which means bigfile tablespaces are built on single data files which can be as big as 232 data blocks in size.
 So, a bigfile tablespace that uses 8KB data blocks can be as much as 32TB in size.

-This is the default type of tablespace in oracle database.
+This is the default type of tablespace in Oracle database.
 Small file tablespace can have multiple datafiles and each datafile can be as much as 222 data blocks in size.
 A small file tablespace can have maximum up to 1022 data files but this number depends on your Operating system also.

 Info Byte: You can create Permanent, temporary or undo tablespace either as big-file tablespace or small-file tablespace but by default they are always a small-file tablespace.